bdevorem/bashfulbytes/posts_md/staticsitegenerator.md

 [Freenode](http://freenode.net/), `#acrylamid`.

-## Creating You Own Static Site Generator
+## Creating Your Own Static Site Generator
 If you have a very specific goal in mind, or none of those generators really do what you want, or you just feel trapped without customization (love you